JoshDoesIT/JoshDoes.IT-Website/content/blog/mcp-llm-nsc-reviews.md

 EC2 Instance
 ```

 This level of analysis and understanding how different security layers interact, identifying the specific rules causing violations, and explaining the security implications is exactly what you'd want from a security review.
+Nice!

 ### Example 3: Overly Permissive CIDR Blocks